besarrrr/Horiseon/README.md

-# Challenge 1- UT Austin Coding Bootcamp
+# Horiseon Project

-The challenege is set to replicate a common front-end developer task where junior developers take existing code and refactor it to either meet a certain set of standards or implement a new technology.The specific task in this challenge is to take existing code used by Horiseon Marketing Agency and make it more accesible.
+The specific task is to take existing code used by Horiseon Marketing Agency and make it more accesible.
 Accessibility is important and has increasingly become an important consideration for business.
-The aim is to make webpages accesible for people with disabilities, ensure that people with socio-economic restrictions have access, and optimized code for search engines.
+The aim is to make the webpage moore accesible for people with disabilities, ensure that people with socio-economic restrictions have access, and optimized code for search engines by urefactoring the HTML and CSS.

 ## Acceptance Criteria